Updated July 23rd, 2018.

 Charming and “bewitched” Siquijor is a place to go if you like quiet and we mean quiet.
-This laid back island is supposedly the center for Filipino witchcraft and healing although there are not too many signs of this, to the naked it eye it seems like any other Philippines Island!
+This laid back island is supposedly the centre for Filipino witchcraft and healing, although there are not too many signs of this… To the naked it eye it seems like any other Philippines Island!

-Where to Stay
+Where to Stay in Siquijor

-One of the most popular beaches is Sandugan, however to be fair there are resorts dotted around the coast and if you really want to relax you can probably find a few gems tucked in nooks and crannies around the island.
+One of the most popular beaches is Sandugan, however, to be fair there are resorts dotted around the coast and if you really want to relax you can probably find a few gems tucked in nooks and crannies around the island.

-Things to do
+Things to do in Siquijor

-- Visit the natural healers: If you do want to see more of the Siquijor charm then arrive on Good Friday when healers from the Visayas and Mindanao gather to share herbal potions!
+Visit the natural healers: If you do want to see more of the Siquijor charm then arrive on Good Friday when healers from the Visayas and Mindanao gather to share herbal potions!

-- Motorbike or cycle the coast: The coastal road is a mere 70km long so makes for an easy day explore.
+Motorbike or cycle the coast: The coastal road is a mere 70km long so makes for an easy day explore.
 Hire a motorbike from your resort, or if you’re feeling extra energetic a bicycle.
 Go down some back roads, head towards the coast and you’ll inevitably find some amazing little beaches and coves!

-- Dive: You can even do day trips to arguably one of the best Philippines dive spots Apo Island.
+Dive: You can even do day trips to arguably one of the best Philippines dive spots Apo Island.

 The best way to get to Siquijor is by ferry from Dumagette or Bohol via Dumagette.
 The total trip from Bohol takes around 3 hours.

-Where to next
+Where to go next?

-- Onwards to Apo Island, Dumagette and your bouncing point for some more exploration of Cebu island.
+Onwards to Apo Island, Dumagette and your bouncing point for some more exploration of Cebu island.

 Join Our Community